vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

 ## Create Local Docker Clusters

-This section describes setting up a management cluster on your local workstation using Docker.
+This section describes setting up a management and workload cluster on your local workstation using Docker.

 ⚠️: Tanzu Community Edition support for Docker is **experimental** and may require troubleshooting on your system.